Saturn's hexagon: Discovery

 and was revisited in 2006 by the Cassini mission.

 Cassini was able to take only thermal infrared images of the hexagon until it passed into sunlight in January 2009.

 Cassini was also able to take a video of the hexagonal weather pattern while traveling at the same speed as the planet, therefore recording only the movement of the hexagon.

 After its discovery, and after it came back into the sunlight, amateur astronomers managed to get images showing the hexagon from Earth, even with modest-sized telescopes.

 Color

 Between 2012 and 2016, the hexagon changed from a mostly blue color to more of a golden color.
-One theory for this is that sunlight is creating haze as the pole is exposed to sunlight due to the change in season.
+One hypothesis for this is that sunlight is creating haze as the pole is exposed to sunlight due to the change in season.
 These changes were observed by the Cassini spacecraft.